Line of Fire (video game): Reception

-Arcade version

-In Japan, Game Machine listed Line of Fire on their February 1, 1990 issue as being the third most-successful upright arcade unit of the month.
-In the United Kingdom, it was one of the top four highest-grossing arcade games during early 1990, along with Teenage Mutant Ninja Turtles, Tecmo World Cup '90 and Super Masters.
+In Japan, Game Machine listed Line of Fire as the third most successful upright arcade unit of January 1990.
+In the United Kingdom, it was one of the top four highest-grossing arcade games during early 1990, along with Teenage Mutant Ninja Turtles, Tecmo World Cup '90, and Super Masters.
 In North America, Line of Fire was the top-grossing new video game on the RePlay arcade charts in July 1990.

-The arcade game was met with a positive-to-mixed reception from critics, with praise for its pseudo-3D graphics and sit-down cabinet but with a mixed response to its derivative gameplay heavily based on Operation Wolf and Operation Thunderbolt.
-Line of Fire received a positive review from S: The Sega Magazine, calling it an "Utterly fab" game with "Amazing 3D graphics" and "heart-stopping action throughout."
+The arcade game was met with a positive-to-mixed reception from critics, with praise for its pseudo-3D graphics and sit-down cabinet but a mixed response to its derivative gameplay heavily based on Operation Wolf and Operation Thunderbolt.
+Line of Fire received a positive review from S: The Sega Magazine, calling it an "utterly fab" game with "amazing 3D graphics" and "heart-stopping action throughout."
 RePlay magazine praised the "impressive" graphics and action, stating "the graphics are extremely crisp" and clear, the "explosions look real" and it "achieves a near 3D depth effect" with "realistic backgrounds" that scroll "away" as enemies "come flying in towards you" while stating the gameplay is "a no-holds-barred joyride through explosions and action that just doesn't quit."

-Sean Kelly of Zero magazine called it "the best game" at London's 1990 Amusement Trades Exhibition International (ATEI) and stated that, despite being "an Operation Thunderbolt derivative" it "goes about ten steps better."
+Sean Kelly of Zero magazine called it "the best game" at London's 1990 Amusement Trades Exhibition International (ATEI) and stated that, despite being "an Operation Thunderbolt derivative," it "goes about ten steps better."
 He praised the "fantastic graphics and sonics throughout" the game, "some rather excellent original ideas" and the "brilliant two-handed machine guns" in the sit-down cabinet.
 Amiga Action called the arcade game "revolutionary" with "addictive two player action" and "a real 3D landscape that your character could run through, shooting both in front and behind" him.
 Zzap!64 praised the graphics but criticized the gameplay and lack of difficulty.
 CU Amiga gave it an average review with a 66% score, calling it a poor clone of Operation Wolf, with graphics that "aren't as sharp" and lacking dramatic sound.
 There was praise for the sit-down cabinet, but the reviewer said this was the only lasting appeal, although they found it a nice touch that defeated enemies stay on the screen rather than disappearing after a few moments, allowing the player to survey the scene they have just created.

 Retrospectivaly, Hardcore Gaming 101 praised the graphics, comparing its sprite manipulation to later first-person shooters and textured-mapped 3D polygons, but said the gameplay is "nothing spectacular".